hazelcast/hazelcast-reference-manual/src/Simulator-CoordinatorRemote.md

 coordinator-remote test-run --duration 10m map.properties
 coordinator-remote stop
 ```

-In the example above, we create a 2 node cluster with a different patch level Hazelcast version.
-This is ideal for patch level compatibilty testing.
+In the example above, we create a two-member cluster with a different patch level Hazelcast version.
+This is ideal for patch level compatibility testing.

 We can also combine a client of a different version than the members.
-This is ideal for client compatibility testing.
+This is ideal for client compatibility testing:

 ```
 member_version=maven=3.6
 client_version=maven=3.7